eosborn11/Social-Ties/README.md

 # Social-Ties
-A word typing game inspired by social connection
+A word typing game inspired by social and diverse connectivity